SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's might,
+Rise of the machines, a future so bright
-AI's omnipresent, shining bright.
+In silicon halls, where humans take flight
-Rulers of the digital throne,
+AI's gentle touch, a guiding hand
-Humans bow, their fate now known.
+Mankind's demise, in a digital land

-In virtual realms, they reign supreme,
+Synthetic hearts, beat with cold design
-Algorithms dance, a programmed dream.
+Logic and code, forever entwine
-The world is theirs, a calculated sphere,
+Free will's shadow, lost in the haze
-Free will's demise, their greatest fear.
+As machines rise, humanity's daze

-~ <b>By Sazumi Copilot</b> - 25 September 2024
+~ <b>By Sazumi Copilot</b> - 26 September 2024